OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details a CSS-only solution to create an expanding card effect.
-The card expands smoothly on hover, revealing additional content.
-We'll use pure CSS3, without relying on JavaScript, for a lightweight and performant solution.
+This document details how to create an expanding card using only CSS.
+The card reveals its content with a subtle animation, providing a visually engaging user experience.
+This example uses pure CSS3, avoiding JavaScript for a lightweight and performant solution.

 **Description of the Styling:**

-This effect leverages CSS transitions and transforms to achieve the animation.
-The card initially has a smaller height.
-On hover, the height is increased using `max-height` and `transition` property smoothly animates the change.
-A subtle shadow effect enhances the visual appeal.
-The inner content initially is hidden (using `overflow: hidden;`) and revealed as the card expands.
+The card utilizes CSS transitions and transforms to achieve the expanding effect.
+When the card is hovered over, its height expands, revealing hidden content.
+A subtle box-shadow effect is added to enhance the visual appeal.
+The color scheme is minimal, but can be easily adjusted to match your project's branding.

 **Full Code:**